Silent Running (band): Critical reception

-Maximum Volume Music gave it 8.5/10 stating Follow The Light' is a cracker and it felt like Silent Running have never been away.'
+Maximum Volume Music gave it 8.5/10 stating Follow The Light is a cracker and it felt like Silent Running have never been away.'

 Redguitarmusic.com – 'Follow The Light' is an excellent record.

-The Midlands Rocks – 'a career-defining album in the shape of Follow The Light'Get Ready To Rock website – 'It’s not often you can say that a rock album has heart and soul.
+The Midlands Rocks – 'a career-defining album in the shape of Follow The Light.

+Get Ready To Rock website – 'It's not often you can say that a rock album has heart and soul.
 This one does.'

+NORTHSTAR

+Background

+NORTHSTAR, the band's fifth studio album, was released by Door Records as digital download and limited edition CD through Bandcamp on 5 September 2025, as well as all streaming platforms.

+Release

+NORTHSTAR was released by Door Records as digital download & limited edition CD through Bandcamp on 5 September 2025, as well all streaming platforms.